-Are you getting calls from a debt collector?
+Are you getting debt collection calls?
 Under BC law, you have the right to ask the collection agency to contact you in writing or through your lawyer only.
 Here’s what you need to know.

 Your debt collection rights in BC

-You have the right to request that the calls stop – when you do this, you’re telling the debt collector you would like to be contacting in writing only (or through your lawyer).
+You have the right to request that debt collection calls stop – when you do this, you’re telling the debt collector you would like to be contacting in writing only (or through your lawyer).

 To get the calls to stop, you must notify the collection agency of your request.
 Send your written notification in a way that gives you proof of delivery (mail, fax, or email).
 Keep copies for your record and give the collection agency three to five business days to process your request.